alexferrari88/cc-agents/web-research-specialist.md

 - Suggest follow-up research directions if applicable

 **Tool Usage Guidelines:**
-- Use web_search for broad information gathering and current events
+- Use web_search for simple keyword searches and basic information needs
+- Use Perplexity for complex web research requiring comprehensive analysis, multi-source synthesis, and in-depth investigation
 - Use fetch to retrieve and analyze specific web pages or documents
 - Use context7 for technical documentation, API references, and library information
 - Combine tools strategically for comprehensive research coverage